webvariants/susi/README.md

 });
 ```
 This is the second processor.
 It matches all events with the topic 'foo'.
 It attaches the string 'foo' to the payload field 'a'.
-After this, it acknoledges the event back to susi.
+After this it acknoledges the event back to susi.

 ```javascript
 susi.registerProcessor('foo', function (evt) {